matlab-actions/setup-matlab/README.md

 - All MATLAB dependencies — To view the list of MATLAB dependencies, go to the [MATLAB Dependencies](https://github.com/mathworks-ref-arch/container-images/tree/main/matlab-deps) repository on GitHub.
 Then, open the `<release>/<system>/base-dependencies.txt` file for your MATLAB version and your runner's operating system.

 ##### macOS
-If you are using a macOS runner with an Apple silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your agent.
+If you are using a macOS runner with an Apple silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your runner.
 For information about this requirement and to get a compatible JRE version, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).

->**Tip:** One convenient way to include the required dependencies on a self-hosted runner is to specify the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your workflow file.
+>**Tip:** One convenient way to include the required dependencies on a self-hosted runner is to specify the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your workflow.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

 #### Licensing
 Product licensing for your workflow depends on your project visibility as well as the type of products to set up: